chaos-polymtl/lethe/doc/source/examples/multiphysics/concentric-heat-exchanger/concentric-heat-exchanger.rst

 Concentric heat exchanger
 ====================================

-This example simulates an heat exchanger which is made of two concentric pipes in which a hot and a cold fluid circulate in counterflow.
+This example simulates a heat exchanger which is made of two concentric pipes in which a hot and a cold fluid circulate in counterflow.
 We simulate the fluid flow within two fluid regions as well as the heat transfer within the entire domain (solid and fluid).
 This example illustrates the conjugate heat transfer capabilities of Lethe.

 ----------------------------------
 Features
 ----------------------------------
 - Solver: ``gls_navier_stokes_3d``
-- Heat transfer pĥysics
+- Heat transfer physics
 - Conjugated heat transfer

 Files used in this example
 ---------------------------
-- Prm file: ``examples/multiphysics/concentric-heat-exchanger/concentric-heat-exchanger.prm``
+- Parameter file: ``examples/multiphysics/concentric-heat-exchanger/concentric-heat-exchanger.prm``
 - GMSH file: ``examples/multiphysics/concentric-heat-exchanger/concentric-cylinders.geo``
 - Correlation calculation: ``examples/multiphysics/concentric-heat-exchanger/correlation_calculation.py``
 - Plot generator: ``examples/multiphysics/concentric-heat-exchanger/plot_temperature_over_line.py.``